-- Student consults with their Major Advisor and members of their Faculty Advisory Committee to determine dates and times for both the written and oral exams. - Student obtains and completes the Preliminary Examination Scheduling Form from the Graduate School, obtaining signatures from all members of their Faculty Advisory Committee.
-The student then submits the completed form to the Academic Coordinator at WSU-Pullman (Deb Marsh, Johnson Hall 125, marshdj@wsu.edu).
-(NB: The Program of Study must be on file prior to scheduling the preliminary exam.) - 3.
+- Student consults with their Major Advisor and members of their Faculty Advisory Committee to determine dates and times for both the written and oral exams.
+(Note: Preliminary exams are normally not allowed between semesters or during final exam weeks, except under extenuating circumstances - see next procedure.) - Student obtains and completes Preliminary Examination Scheduling Form (or Interim Examination Scheduling Form for Preliminary Exams-for extenuating circumstances only) from the Graduate School, obtaining signatures from all members of their Faculty Advisory Committee.
+The student then submits the completed form to the Academic Coordinator at WSU-Pullman (Deb Marsh, Johnson Hall 131, marshdj@wsu.edu).
+(Note: The Program of Study must be on file prior to scheduling the preliminary exam.) - 3.
 The Academic Coordinator obtains the signature of the Department Chair on the scheduling form, places a copy in the student's file, and sends the completed form to the Graduate School.
+(Note: The

-(NB: The Preliminary Examination Scheduling Form must be returned to the Graduate School at least 10 working days before the exam begins.)
-The Academic Coordinator posts an electronic copy of the approved Preliminary Examination Scheduling Form to all Horticulture faculty via email.
-The Academic Coordinator will also post an electronic copy of the official Announcement of Preliminary Examination (oral exam information only) to all Horticulture faculty via email. - 4.
-The Major Advisor requests written questions from each member of the student's Faculty Advisory Committee, indicating the date questions are due back to the him/her.
-The Major Advisor reviews and may discuss the questions with each member of the Faculty Advisory Committee to assure their appropriateness and that there is no duplication.
-(NB: Allow at least one week for questions to be provided by the Faculty Advisory Committee members.) - 5.
-Faculty Advisory Committee members submit questions with complete examination instructions (see Written Preliminary Exam Options below) to the Major Advisor.
+Preliminary Examination Scheduling Form must be returned to the Graduate School at least 10 working days before the exam begins.)
+The Academic Coordinator will also post an electronic copy of the official Announcement of Preliminary Examination (oral exam information only) to all Horticulture faculty via email.